-Automatic Estimated Glomerular Filtration Rate (eGFR) reporting was introduced in Manitoba as per current Canadian Society of Nephrology guidelines to assist practitioners in the early identification of kidney disease.
-In patients with significantly impaired kidney function (i.e. <30 ml/min) eGFR adequately predicts these patient to be at increased RISK for End Stage Renal Disease (ESRD).
-However, it is recognized that in patients with milder degrees of kidney impairment (i.e. >30 ml/min), eGFR alone is often insufficient to predict the RISK of progression.
+Automatic estimated Glomerular Filtration Rate (eGFR) reporting was introduced in Manitoba in 2010 per Canadian Society of Nephrology guidelines to assist practitioners in the early identification of chronic kidney disease (CKD). eGFR <30 ml/min adequately predicts increased patient risk RISK for End Stage Renal Disease (ESRD).
+However, it is recognized that in patients with milder degrees of CKD, with eGFR. >30 ml/min, it alone is often insufficient to predict the RISK of progression to ESRD.

 Using the risk prediction calculator, we define a patient’s overall risk for developing End Stage Renal Disease over five years.
 Those at intermediate or high risk are identified and assessed accordingly.
 Those that have a <3% predicted risk of developing ESRD over five years are felt to be low risk and as a result, nephrology referral may currently not be indicated.